-Fortinet is a global leader in cybersecurity solutions to a wide variety of businesses, such as enterprises, data centers and distributed offices.
-Our cybersecurity solutions are designed to provide broad, integrated and automated protection against dynamic and sophisticated security threats, while simplifying the information technology and security infrastructure of our end-customers.
+Fortinet is a global leader in cybersecurity solutions to a wide variety of businesses, such as enterprises, communication service providers and small businesses.
+Our cybersecurity solutions are designed to provide broad visibility and segmentation of the digital attack surface, through our integrated Security Fabric Platform with automated protection, detection and response.
 We have four focus areas for our business.

 - Network Security We derive a majority of product sales from our FortiGate network security appliances.
-Our FortiGate network security appliances include a broad set of built-in security and networking features and functionalities including firewall, SD-WAN, data leak prevention, VPN, switch and wireless controller, and WAN acceleration, among others.
-Our network security appliances include our FortiOs operating system, which provides the foundation for FortiGate security functions and FortiSPU, which is designed to enhance the security processing capabilities.
+Our FortiGate network security appliances include a broad set of built-in security and networking features and functionalities including firewall, SD-WAN, SSL data leak prevention, VPN, switch and wireless controller, and WAN acceleration, among others.
+Our network security appliances include our FortiOS operating system, which provides the foundation for FortiGate security functions and FortiSPU, which is designed to enhance the security processing capabilities.
 Our customers may also purchase FortiGuard subscription services to access threat intelligence updates.
 We provide standard technical support across all our products through our FortiCare support services. - Fortinet Security Fabric The Fortinet Security Fabric, which is one of the fastest growing areas of our business, provides enterprise organizations with unified security across the entire digital attack surface, including network core, endpoints, applications, data centers, access and private and public cloud.
-It enables disparate security devices to work together as an integrated and collaborative whole. - Cloud Security We help customers secure their cloud environments in part by offering security through our virtual firewall software in public cloud environments.
-In addition, our FortiCASB extends the core capabilities of our security fabric architecture to provide businesses the same level of cybersecurity and threat intelligence in cloud environments as they receive on their physical networks.
+Together with our network of 47 Fabric Partners, it enables disparate security devices to work together as an integrated and collaborative whole. - Cloud Security We help customers secure their cloud environments in part by offering security through our virtual firewall and other software products in public cloud environments.
+Our FortiCASB extends the core capabilities of our Security Fabric Platform to provide businesses the same level of cybersecurity and threat intelligence in cloud environments as they receive on their physical networks.
 We experienced significant billings growth in on-demand cloud consumption and bring-your-own-license ("BYOL"), although not yet significant when compared to the rest of our business.
 The Fortinet cloud security is available across all major cloud providers, including Microsoft Azure, Amazon Web Services, Google Cloud, Oracle Cloud and IBM Cloud.
 We believe this area provides opportunity for growth. - Internet of Things and Operational Technology ("OT") IoT and OT are new opportunities for us to grow our business.
 IoT and OT have created an environment where data move freely between devices across locations, network environments, remote offices, mobile workers and public cloud environments, making the data difficult to consistently track and secure.
 We are increasing our focus on OT to help protect the physical processes and things used in critical infrastructures, industrial and building automation.